taskcluster/taskcluster-docs/src/tutorial/async-javascript.md

 </pre>

 Generally, you'll want to use the arrow functions whenever you would normally make anonymous functions.
-As an added bonus babeljs allows `async` arrow functions, example: `async () => { await aPromiseObject; }`.
+As an added bonus, async functions can also be arrow functions, example: `async () => { await aPromiseObject; }`.

-Another nifty ES6 feature is destructuring, also known as unpacking, a well-known and commonly used feature from Python.
+Another nifty ES2015 feature is destructuring, also known as unpacking, a well-known and commonly used feature from Python.
 It allows you to easily unpack elements from an object or a list, as illustrated in the example below.